-These Healthy No-Bake Peanut Butter Chocolate Bars are Fudgy, Chewy, Nutty and Sweet.
+These Healthy No-Bake Peanut Butter Chocolate Bars are Fudgy, Chewy, Nutty, and Sweet.
 Even better?
-This recipe only calls for 3 ingredients.
-It is Low Carb, Keto, Vegan, Gluten-Free, Dairy-Free, and Refined Sugar-Free.
+This recipe only calls for 5 main ingredients.
+It is Keto, Vegan, Gluten-Free, Dairy-Free, and Refined Sugar-Free.

-Peanut Butter and chocolate are one of my favorite combinations.
+Peanut Butter and chocolate are some of my favorite combinations.

 These no-bake Peanut Butter Bars are “Almost Reese’s”, but a much more healthy dessert/snack that I can indulge with no guilt.